Fearless Records

 Fearless Records is an American independent record label that was founded in 1994.
 Fearless is based in Culver City, California, and is best known for its early pop punk moments captured in the Fearless Flush Sampler and Punk Bites releases, as well as additional releases by bands such as Bigwig and Dynamite Boy; and later Sugarcult; Plain White T's; The Aquabats; Amely; and post-hardcore releases by At the Drive-In and Anatomy of a Ghost.
 However, the label has experimented with different styles in recent years.
 Acts such as Blessthefall, Bloodywood, The Word Alive, Ice Nine Kills, Mayday Parade, Pierce The Veil, Starset, The Pretty Reckless, Underoath and The Color Morale have showcased post-hardcore, metalcore, hard rock and alternative rock bands that have emerged in recent years.
-Fearless Records' releases were distributed in the US by RED Distribution, but since Concord Music Group's purchase of the label in 2015, it has been distributed by Universal Music Group worldwide.
+Fearless Records' releases were distributed in the US by RED Distribution, but since Concord Music Group's purchase of the label in 2015 (who would later merge with BMG Rights Management) it has been distributed by Universal Music Group worldwide.